Local Index Theory for Lorentzian Manifolds: Laplace-type and Dirac-type operators on Laplace-type and Dirac-type operators on Sigma

 \subsection{Laplace-type operators}

 Let $\SS \to \Sigma$ be a complex vector bundle and $\Delta$ a second-order differential operator of Laplace type, i.e.\ $\sigma_\Delta(\xi)=h(\xi^\sharp,\xi^\sharp)\cdot\id_\SS$.
-We are now going to assume that \eqref{FallA} or \eqref{FallB} below holds: \begin{enumerate}[(A)] \item There exists a positive definite Hermitian inner product on $\SS$ with respect to which $\Delta$ is formally self-adjoint and nonnegative.
-Furthermore, the essential spectrum of the Friedrichs extension on compactly supported smooth sections is contained in $[\delta,\infty)$ for some $\delta>0$. \item $\Sigma$ is compact. \end{enumerate} In either case, there is a well-defined meaning of $L^2(\Sigma; \SS)$ as a Hilbertizable locally convex topological vector space.
-In case~\eqref{FallA}, the operator $\Delta$ is essentially self-adjoint on $C^\infty_\mathrm{c}(\Sigma;\SS)$ and the spectrum of the self-adjoint closure is contained in the nonnegative real axis.
+We are now going to assume that \eqref{FallA} or \eqref{FallB} below holds: \begin{enumerate}[(A)] \item There exists a positive definite Hermitian inner product on $\SS$ with respect to which $\Delta$ is formally selfadjoint and nonnegative.
+Furthermore, the essential spectrum of the Friedrichs extension on compactly supported smooth sections is contained in $[\delta,\infty)$ for some $\delta>0$. \item $\Sigma$ is compact. \end{enumerate}

+Condition \eqref{FallA} is a condition on the behavior of the operator at infinity.
+There are natural examples, even squares of Dirac operators on non-compact spin manifolds, where the spectral gap can be made arbitrarily large or infinite (see \cite{Baer-Hyp} for an example).

+In either case, there is a well-defined meaning of $L^2(\Sigma; \SS)$ as a Hilbertizable locally convex topological vector space.
+In case~\eqref{FallA}, the operator $\Delta$ is essentially selfadjoint on $C^\infty_\mathrm{c}(\Sigma;\SS)$ and the spectrum of the selfadjoint closure is contained in the nonnegative real axis.
 In case~\eqref{FallB}, the resolvent of the elliptic operator $\Delta$ is compact and the spectrum is discrete (but not necessarily real).

 In either case, zero lies in the resolvent set of $\Delta$ or is an isolated eigenvalue of finite multiplicity.
-We can define the projection onto the generalized\footnote{In case \eqref{FallB}, $\Delta$ restricted to the range of $p_0$ may have a nontrivial Jordan normal form.} kernel of $\Delta$ by
+In case \eqref{FallB}, $\Delta$ restricted to the range of $p_0$ may have a nontrivial Jordan normal form.
+We can define the projection onto the generalized kernel of $\Delta$ by

 where $C$ is a small circle about $0$ that encloses no point in the spectrum of $\Delta$ other than zero.
 Integration is taken counter-clockwise.
-In case \eqref{FallA}, $p_0$ coincides with the operator obtained by applying the characteristic function of $0$ in $\R$ to the operator $\Delta$ using Borel functional calculus for self-adjoint operators.
+In case \eqref{FallA}, $p_0$ coincides with the operator obtained by applying the characteristic function of $0$ in $\R$ to the operator $\Delta$ using Borel functional calculus for selfadjoint operators.

 In both cases we have $L^2(\Sigma;\SS) = \rg(p_0)\oplus \ker(p_0)$.
 By elliptic regularity, $\rg(p_0)\subset C^\infty(\Sigma;\SS)$ and, by our assumptions, $\dim\rg(p_0)<\infty$.
-Hence $p_0$ has a smooth Schwartz kernel.
+Hence, $p_0$ has a smooth Schwartz kernel.